iotaledger/integration-services/api/USAGE.md

 `GET /search`

-Search for a user in the system which returns a list of queried users in the system.
+Search for users in the system which returns a list of queried users in the system.

 `GET /user/{user-id}`